 In the case of a life-threatening illness, such as difficulty breathing, seizure, or the unlikely event of a severe injury, the Center will call 911 and then the parents or emergency contacts.
-If the emergency medical personnel determine the child should be transported to the hospital, a staff member will go to the designated emergency facility with the child and will take the child's records.
-The parents will be called to meet the child and staff person at the hospital, and the staff person will remain at the hospital until the parent arrives.
+If emergency medical personnel determine the child should be transported to the hospital, and the parents or emergency contact have not arrived, a staff member will go to the designated emergency facility with the child and will take the child's records.
+The parents will be called to meet the child and the staff person at the hospital, and the staff person will remain at the hospital until the parent arrives.